wp-plugins/contact-form-maker/readme.txt

 = 1.
 What is Contact Form Maker? =

 Contact Form Maker is a brilliant extension for creating online contact forms for your Joomla! and WordPress site.
-When you create a contact form with Contact Form Maker, it automatically builds the database and scripts needed for the contact form.
+When you create a contact form with Contact Form Maker, it automatically builds the database and scripts needed information for the contact form.
 So you can create contact forms without the knowledge of HTML, CSS or any programming language.

 = 2.
 What can I build with Contact Form Maker? =

 Generally the possibilities of creating different new amazing Contact forms are limited only by your will or imagination.
 See below the several examples of usage of Contact Form Maker.
 - Contact form
-- Mailing list
+- Mailing list form
-- Survey
+- Survey form
-- Job application
+- Job application form
-- Workshop registration
+- Workshop registration form
-- Bug tracker
+- Bug tracker form
-- Wedding planner
+- Wedding planner form
-- Quizzes/Testes
+- Quizzes/Testes forms
-- Real estate applications
+- Real estate applications form
-- Invitation/RSVP add invitation to the product demo
+- Invitation/RSVP add invitation to the product demo forms
-- Online orders
+- Online orders forms

 = 3.
 Why would I want to use Contact Form Maker? =

 Any site administrator aims to collect as more information and feedback from the site user as it is possible.
 The most effective mechanism for collecting data from people is contact forms.
 The process of creating a contact form and related databases is complicated, resource and time consuming.
 The whole process of creating a contact form may last days, if no weeks.
-The Joomla Contact Form Makeris best choice for skipping all these steps effectively.
+The Joomla Contact Form Maker is the best choice for skipping all these steps effectively.

 = 4.
 I bought Contact Form Maker, but I have not received an email for confirmation and for downloading contact Form Maker  =

-Usually confirmation e-mail arrives during a minute after the purchase of Contact Form Maker.
+Usually confirmation e-mail for downloading Contact Form Maker arrives during a minute after the purchase of Contact Form Maker.
 You can also check spam and junk folders.
-If the e-mail does not arrive during half an hour, please contact us.
+If the confirmation e-mail for downloading contact Form Maker does not arrive during half an hour, please contact us.
 We will do our best to solve the problem as soon as possible and will also send the purchased Contact Form Maker by e-mail.

 = 5.
 Does the Contact Form Maker work on the localhost. =

-Yes, it works in any server where MYSQL and PHP are supported.
+Yes, Contact Form Maker works in any server where MYSQL and PHP are supported.

 = 6.
 Contact Form Maker does not work or works in an improper way.
 What should I do? = We created Contact Form Maker which works on any browser, template and does not conflict with other extensions.
-However, if a problem arises with the Contact Form Maker, contact us telling the link of the website where the problem has occurred.
+However, if a problem arises with the Contact Form Maker, contact us telling the link of the website where the problem with the Contact Form Maker has occurred.
 We will try to answer within 24 hours.